Our Research Objectives

 as Social Practices

-To (re)conceptualise democracy and democracy support as social practices, this phase will provide concepts for the elaboration of an innovative Democracy Learning Loop applied throughout the project.
+To (re)conceptualise democracy and democracy support as social practices, this phase provided concepts for the elaboration of an innovative Democracy Learning Loop applied throughout the project.

-It grounds reflections on practices of democracy and democracy support as well as their contestation by providing clear and thorough definitions.
-These guiding concepts will allow for the application of an innovative Democracy Learning Loop, which will help maximise the EU’s democratic knowledge, empower agents of change and guarantee inclusivity and participation.
+It grounded reflections on practices of democracy and democracy support as well as their contestation by providing clear and thorough definitions.
+These guiding concepts allowed for the application of an innovative Democracy Learning Loop, which helped maximise the EU’s democratic knowledge, empower agents of change and guarantee inclusivity and participation.

 Phase 2